-What was once a normal way of life, floating markets throughout Bangkok have now turned into more of a novelty form of entertainment.
+What was once a traditional way of life, floating markets throughout Bangkok have become a novelty form of entertainment.

-Floating markets are located throughout Bangkok and the surrounding provinces, and they are extremely popular to visit on the weekends for both locals and foreigners.
+Floating markets are located throughout Bangkok and the surrounding provinces, and they are trendy to visit on the weekends for both locals and foreigners.

 The markets also offer plenty of random trinket shopping and are just good places to walk around.
 If you wish, you almost always have the option of navigating the market on a personal boat tour as well.

 Visiting a floating market on the weekend has become of the most popular things to do in Thailand.
-Here are 5 markets worth your time:
+Here are five markets worth your time:

 Easily the most popular market with Thai locals, Amphawa is an entire neighborhood community that turns into a Disneyland-like floating market on the weekends.

-Tons of people escape Bangkok for the day and browse around the little stores and dine on the delicious food that is served from boats.
+Tons of people escape Bangkok for the day, browse around the little stores, and dine on the delicious food served from boats.

-I was truly impressed by the parking lot of boats on the canal and the way they served food rapidly to all the demanding orders!
+I was genuinely impressed by the parking lot of boats on the canal and how they rapidly served food to all the demanding orders!

 Don’t miss out on the grilled squid and the roasted shrimp!